hsnmrdgl/yeditepe-repo/README.md

-# yeditepeProjects
+# Yeditepe Projects
-Repository for school labworks and projects.
+Repository for school labworks, assignments and projects.